 Board of Directors

-Our mission is to establish, create and maintain a living memorial to the Northeast Florida citizens who lost their lives due to HIV/AIDS-related illnesses, and to inspire the many currently living with that diagnosis.
+Our mission is to establish and maintain a living memorial to the Northeast Florida citizens who lost their lives due to HIV/AIDS-related illness, and to inspire many currently living with this diagnosis.

-Richard is the founder of the AIDS Memorial Project of Northeast Florida, serving as president of the Board of Directors since inception.
-As a long-time civil rights and liberties activist since his teen years, he has witnessed the growth of the LGBTQ equal rights movement as well as the emergence of HIV/AIDS and the absolute devastation it has created.
-By forming AMP, Richard has made it his personal mission to memorialize and honor the lives lost to AIDS-related diseases, including dozens of his close friends.
+Richard is the founder of the AIDS Memorial Project of Northeast Florida.
+As a long-time civil rights and liberties activist since his teen years, he has witnessed the growth of the LGBTQ equal rights movement, the emergence of HIV/AIDS, and the absolute devastation it has created.
+By forming AMP, Richard has made it his mission to memorialize and honor the lives lost to AIDS-related illnesses, including dozens of his close friends.

 Richard began his 40-year career in 1976 as a speech and language pathologist at The Speech and Hearing Center of Jacksonville.
 In 1990 he accepted a position with the Clay County, Florida School District, where he worked with students until retiring in 2016.

-Richard holds a bachelor’s degree in speech and language pathology from Mercy College as well as a master’s degree from Long Island University.
-He has also completed a clinical internship at North Shore University Hospital, associated with Cornel University.
+Richard holds a bachelor’s degree in speech and language pathology from Mercy College and a master’s degree from Long Island University.
+In addition, he completed a clinical internship at North Shore University Hospital, associated with Cornel University.

-An avid art collector, he has amassed a respectable collection over the years.
-Richard is also an advocate for historic preservation, having restored two historic homes.
-He is currently the owner and proprietor of the historic 1910 General Store Bed & Breakfast in Jacksonville.
+An avid art collector, he amassed a respectable collection over the years and is an advocate for historic preservation.
+Richard restored two historic homes and is currently the owner and proprietor of the historic 1910 General Store Bed & Breakfast in Jacksonville.

-Dan is passionate about serving on the board for AIDS Memorial Project of Northeast Florida because it makes him feel connected to the many people in Northeast Florida and beyond whose lives were cut short by HIV/AIDS.
-He believes in AIDS Memorial Project of Northeast Florida mission, particularly the organization’s efforts to install a lasting memorial in Willow Branch Park—ensuring that those lives are never forgotten and will always be honored.
+Dan is passionate about serving on the board for AIDS Memorial Project of Northeast Florida.
+He feels connected to the many people in Northeast Florida and surrounding areas whose lives were cut short by HIV/AIDS-related illnesses.
+He believes in the AIDS Memorial Project of Northeast Florida’s mission, particularly the organization’s efforts to install a lasting memorial in Willowbranch Park—ensuring that those lives are never forgotten and will always be honored.